Whether you enjoy drinking fresh orange juice or using it in a recipe, a stain is never welcome.

 How to Remove Orange Juice Stains from Washable Clothes and Linens

 Orange juice stains appear on fabrics because of tannin, a plant component that often shows as a color in the the fruit.
 Immediately blot the juice spill from the fabric with a clean white cloth or paper towels.

 Fresh stains can usually be removed by simply washing the garment or table linens with a high quality detergent (Tide and Persil are highly rated and considered heavy-duty) in the hottest water recommended for the fabric on the care label.

 One particular caution is to never use natural soap in a bar or soap flakes to treat the stain because they can make tannin stains more difficult to remove.

 Older juice stains or color-enhanced orange drinks may need additional treatment.
 You can use chlorine bleach to remove the stains from cotton white garments and linens.
 Follow the product directions carefully.

 For stains on synthetic fabrics like polyester or nylon and for colored or printed clothes, a color-safe oxygen bleach is a better choice.

-Mix a solution of warm water and oxygen-based bleach Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) following package directions.
+Mix a solution of warm water and oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following package directions.
 Completely submerge the stained items and allow them to soak at least four hours or overnight.
 Then wash as usual.

 After any stain removal treatment, check the stained areas before placing clothes in a hot dryer.